-Unlike some towns, Callaway isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Callaway are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Callaway is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Callaway is a town of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Callaway who work in management occupations (9.96%), teaching (9.30%), and healthcare (9.12%).

 In Callaway, however, the average commute to work is quite long.
 On average, people spend 32.77 minutes each day getting to work, which is significantly higher than the national average.

-Being a small town, Callaway does not have a public transit system used by locals to get to and from work.
+Callaway is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Callaway is nearly on par with the US average for all cities of 21.84%: 18.53% of adults 25 and older in Callaway have a bachelor's degree or advanced degree.